bairdlangenbrunner/bairdlangenbrunner.github.io/projects.md

 # Python for climate scientists

 I've helped organize a few different Python tutorials aimed at grad students and researchers interested in learning the language.
 Most of these center around NetCDF analysis and plotting maps.
-Currently, I'm helping with a four-week tutorial at UCI; check out the Github repository [here][github-ess-python] for more info.
+Currently, I'm helping with a four-week tutorial at UCI; check out the GitHub repository [here][github-ess-python] for more info.

 # Research